-Division 5, Volunteers, Substitutes, and Persons under Contract
+Division 5, Substitutes, Volunteers, and Contractors

 §744.1401.
-What minimum standards must substitutes, volunteers, or persons under contract with my operation comply with?
+What minimum standards must substitutes, volunteers, or contractors comply with?

-Division 5, Volunteers, Substitutes, and Persons under Contract
+Division 5, Substitutes, Volunteers, and Contractors

-- (a) For purposes of this rule: - (1) Persons under contract with your operation are "contractors"; and - (2) It does not matter if a substitute, volunteer, or contractor is paid or unpaid. - (b) Substitutes not counted in the child/caregiver ratio must comply with minimum standards that apply to employees, except as otherwise provided in this division.
-[Medium] - (c) Volunteers and contractors who are regularly or frequently present at the operation but not counted in the child/caregiver ratio must comply with minimum standards that apply to employees.
-[Medium] - (d) Substitutes, volunteers, and contractors who are counted in the child/caregiver ratio must comply with minimum standards that apply to employees and caregivers, except as otherwise noted in subsection (e) of this section.
-[Medium] - (e) Volunteers, including parents, who only supplement the ratios for field trips and water activities do not have to comply with the minimum standards that apply to employees and caregivers, but they do have to comply with the relevant minimum standards in Subchapter E of this chapter (relating to Child/Caregiver Ratios and Group Sizes).
-[Medium] - (f) Substitutes, volunteers, and contractors who do not meet caregiver qualifications must never be left alone with children.
-[Medium-High] - (g)All substitutes, volunteers (except for those volunteers noted in subsection (e) of this section), and contractors must complete orientation before beginning the relevant duties.
-[Medium]
+- (a) Substitutes not counted in the child/caregiver ratio must comply with minimum standards that apply to employees, except as otherwise provided in this division.
+[Medium] - (b) Volunteers and contractors who are regularly or frequently present at the operation but not counted in the child/caregiver ratio must comply with minimum standards that apply to employees.
+[Medium] - (c) Substitutes, volunteers, and contractors who are counted in the child/caregiver ratio must comply with minimum standards that apply to employees and caregivers, except as otherwise noted in subsection (d) of this section.
+[Medium] - (d) Volunteers, including parents, who only supplement the ratios for field trips and water activities do not have to comply with the minimum standards that apply to employees and caregivers, but they do have to comply with the relevant minimum standards in Subchapter E of this chapter (relating to Child/Caregiver Ratios and Group Sizes). - (e) Substitutes, volunteers, and contractors who do not meet caregiver qualifications must never be left alone with children.
+[Medium-High] - (f) Substitutes, volunteers, and contractors must comply with the training requirements in §744.1403 of this division (relating to What are the training requirements for substitutes, volunteers, and contractors?).

-Substitute, volunteer, or contracted caregivers counted in the child/caregiver ratio are required to meet the same qualifications and minimum standards as other caregivers who have responsibility for the direct care and supervision of children in order to protect the health, safety, and well-being of children in care.
+Substitute, volunteer, or contracted caregivers counted in the child/caregiver ratio are required to meet the same qualifications and minimum standards as other caregivers who have responsibility for the direct care and supervision of children to protect the health, safety, and well-being of children in care.
 The risk to children from an unqualified caregiver is the same whether the caregiver is a paid employee, substitute, volunteer, or contractor.